OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_Textures.md

 * we bind the new empty object
 * we upload the data to it with the GL.texImage2D function

 One additional thing is the configuration of the texture : as the pixel diplayed on your screen won't match exactly the pixels of the texture, it's mandatory to define what interpolation to use between pixels.
 The mode GL.LINEAR will return the weighted average of the 4 pixels surrounding the given coordinates.
 That's perfect for us!
-This parameter must be set when the displayed image is bigger than the original image (TEXTURE_MAG_FILTER), and smaller than the original image (TEXTURE_MIN_FILTER).
+This parameter must be set when the displayed image is bigger than the original image (TEXTURE_MAG_FILTER), and when the displayed image is smaller than the original image (TEXTURE_MIN_FILTER).

 Don't forget to actually call that new function from your main function :

 ~~~ JavaScript

 // load the texture on the GPU
 window.textureID = loadTexture("https://opentechschool-brussels.github.io/intro-to-webGL-and-shaders/src/texture.jpg");

 ~~~

-Always in the main function code, we can now send the texture coordinates in a brand new VBO :
+Always in the main function code, we can now send the texture coordinates to a brand new VBO :

 ~~~ JavaScript
 // define the texture coordinates